 Political leaders must demonstrate their commitment to nature by implementing real solutions—backed by proper regulations, rights protections, and financial resources.
 Without this, the status quo will only accelerate the destruction of ecosystems, and with them, the stability of human society.

-A coral reef in Raja Ampat, Papua, Indonesia, one of the world’s most biodiverse – and threatened – environments.
-The governments must take urgent action to ensure that the country’s oceans and forests are protected. © Paul Hilton / Greenpeace
+A coral reef in Raja Ampat, Papua, Indonesia.
+Greenpeace is in Indonesia to document one of the world’s most biodiverse – and threatened – environments and to call for urgent action to ensure that the country's oceans and forests are protected.

 What does changing course look like when it comes to biodiversity?